Cipscis/base-package/README.md

-# base-project
+# base-package

-This is my base project to use when creating new projects.
+This is my base project to use when creating new packages.

 ## Install

 You will need to install [Node.js](https://nodejs.org/en/) before using this project, because it relies on the [npm](https://www.npmjs.com/) package manager that comes bundled with Node.js

-1. Fork this repository, or click "[Use this template](https://github.com/Cipscis/base-project/generate)" to create a new repo based on this one
+1. Click "[Use this template](https://github.com/Cipscis/base-package/generate)" to create a new repo based on this one.
+Make sure "Include all branches" is checked so both `main` and `gh-pages` branches are created
-2. Update the `package.json` file to reflect your new project's details
+2. In both the `main` branch and the `gh-pages` branch, update the `package.json` file to reflect your new project's details
 3. Create a `.env` file.
 See [.env](#env) for more information
-4. Update the paths to assets in `index.html` to use your new project's name.
+4. In the `gh-pages` branch, update the paths to assets in each HTML file to use your new project's name.
 See [GitHub Pages](#github-pages) for more info
 5. Run `npm install`

 ## Usage

+In the `main` branch, you can create your package to be installed with npm.
+In the `gh-pages` branch, you can add your package as a dependency and document it.

+Once you have an initial version of your package ready to push to the `main` branch, you will want to update the `version` attribute of your `package.json` file to `"1.0.0"`.
+See [Semantic Versioning](https://semver.org/) for more information on version numbers.

+Then, you can tag that commit with `1.0.0` and run `npm install github:<account-name>/<package-name>#semver:^1.0.0` in your `gh-pages` branch to install the package and use it in your documentation code.

-This project creates three npm tasks:
+In the `gh-pages` branch, this project creates three npm tasks:

 * `server`
 * `watch`